 We do our best to add non-English models when it's possible.
-See for example Fine-tuned GPT-NeoX 20B, XLM Roberta Large XNLI, Paraphrase Multilingual Mpnet Base V2, or spaCy.
-Unfortunately few models are available so it's not possible to cover all the NLP use cases with that method.
+See for example Fine-tuned GPT-NeoX 20B, Dolphin, ChatDolphin, XLM Roberta Large XNLI, Paraphrase Multilingual Mpnet Base V2, or spaCy.
+Unfortunately not all the models are good at handling non-English languages.

-In order to solve this challenge, we developed a multilingual AI that automatically translates your input into English, performs the actual NLP operation, and then translates the result back to your original language.
-It makes your requests a bit slower but returns impressive results.
+In order to solve this challenge, we developed a multilingual module that automatically translates your input into English, performs the actual NLP operation, and then translates the result back to your original language.
+It makes your requests a bit slower but often returns very good results.

 Simply select your language in the list, and from now on you can write the input text in your own language!